 Brown, former San Francisco Mayor Willie Brown and others also dragged out the process by advocating for a passenger rail line on the new span, and for placing it to the south of the old bridge, in part to boost development on Yerba Buena Island and Treasure Island.
 A northern alignment ultimately was selected.

 The Metropolitan Transportation Commission chose a unique, self-anchored suspension design connected to a skyway viaduct.
 Construction on the complex span finally began in 2002, and its price tag steadily escalated to $6.5 billion, making it the most costly public works project in state history.
 The bridge opened to traffic last Labor Day weekend, but it remains a work in progress, currently scheduled for completion at the end of the year.

 Its opening did not end revelations about structural defects that have sparked doubts about the span’s seismic safety and overall durability.
-Numerous independent experts in relevant engineering fields have said the most serious remaining issues include:• Misaligned and cracked welds in the suspension span roadway that could lead to deck fractures.
+Numerous independent experts in relevant engineering fields have said the most serious remaining issues include:

 With the possible exception of the anchor rods – which required a partial retrofit and are the subject of protracted testing – Caltrans officials say that none of these defects or concerns represents a significant problem.

 In 2012, DeSaulnier’s committee asked the Legislative Analyst’s Office to help coordinate a review of possible flaws in the concrete foundation for the new suspension span tower.
 The LAO formed an expert panel, chaired by Georgia Tech University engineering professor Reginald DesRoches.